What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Strategies and research questions for blended approaches

 \ie after centering the treatment indicator $w$ and the outcome $\rY$.
 By using $\tilde{\mu}(\rx)$ instead of $\mu(\rx)$, we emphasize that $\tilde{\mu}(\rx)$ is now the prognostic effect for the \textit{centered} $Y$.

-The rationale is to estimate the marginal mean and propensities $\pi(\rx)$ as in causal forests first and then apply model-based forests to the centered treatment $w - \hat{\pi}(\rx)$ and centered outcome $\rY - \hat{m}(\rx)$ to obtain the prognostic and predictive effect.
+The rationale is to estimate the marginal mean and propensities $\pi(\rx)$ as in cf first and then apply mob to the centered treatment $w - \hat{\pi}(\rx)$ and centered outcome $\rY - \hat{m}(\rx)$ to obtain the prognostic and predictive effect.
 We call this approach $\text{mob}(\hat{W}, \hat{Y})$.
-The bivariate score function for model-based forests is changed from~(\ref{mobscore}) to
+The bivariate score function for mob is changed from~(\ref{mobscore}) to

 In cases where local centering of $Y$ effectively regresses out the effect of $\rX$ on $Y$, $\tilde{\mu}(\rx)$ will be close to $0$.
-Since removing $\tilde{\mu}$ leads to the conditional mean function underlying causal forests
+Since removing $\tilde{\mu}$ leads to the conditional mean function underlying cf

-we call this version of model-based forests ``mobcf''.
+we call this version ``mobcf''.
 Both the outcome and the treatment indicator are centered and only splitting with respect to scores corresponding to the treatment effect $\tau$ is performed, while intercept scores are ignored in this process.
 The only difference between mobcf and $\text{mob}(\hat{W}, \hat{Y})$ is that simultaneous splitting in both the intercept and treatment effect parameters is performed by the latter, whereas the intercept is ignored in the former.

 \paragraph*{RQ 2} How does $\text{mob}(\hat{W}, \hat{Y})$ perform compared to mobcf?